sandeepnie/DS-Hub/Sparkify Project/README.md

 4. Modelling

 Results:
 Only model used here is logistice regression and tested.
+Currently the model is giving only 72% accuracy which can be worked upon to make it more.

 ## Acknowledgement